-Once you are awake, grab your much-needed coffee and breakfast and head to the top of Acadia’s most popular attractions – Cadillac Mountain.
+Once you are awake, grab your much-needed coffee and breakfast and head to the top of Acadia’s most popular attractions—Cadillac Mountain.
 Those driving will have no problem on the 3.5-mile road, equipped with parking.
 Look for Summit Trail which will lead you to the top of the highest east coast mountain north of Brazil.
-What better way to see the sun rise?Continue to 3 of 8 below.
+What better way to see the sunrise?

 Learn Why You Are Here

 On your way down, there are two worthwhile stops which will highlight the historical importance of the park.
 The first, Sieur de Monts Spring Nature Center, is open from June thru October.
 The Sieur De Monts Spring is a memorial to George B Dorr, one of the most influential people in the creation and preservation of Acadia National Park.
 The nature center gives you an understanding of the inhabitants of Mount Desert Island.

 The second stop is the Wild Gardens of Acadia.
 Browse 300 native plant species that have been organized into nine display areas and labeled for easy identification.
 The garden is open all year-round.
 The entire area is also home to the Abbe Museum which showcases Native American culture and its history in Maine.

 This can’t-miss attraction literally allows tourists to experience the force of the sea around.
 Thunder Hole is a small inlet that has been naturally carved out of the rocks.
 The waves roll into the inlet and approach a small cavern at the end.
 When the intense rush of the wave arrives, air and water is forced out like a clap of thunder—hence the name.
 Water sometimes shoots as high as 40 feet with a thunderous roar!

 Hit the Beach